When to plant Marjoram in Pasco County, FL

 Pasco County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 25 and first fall frost is December 16.

-Pasco County County sits in USDA Zone 9b.
+Pasco County sits in USDA Zone 9b.
 Marjoram grows reliably in zones 6a through 10b, so it's a good fit here.

-Can Marjoram grow in Pasco County County's climate?
+Can Marjoram grow in Pasco County's climate?

 Your Pasco County Garden Planner — Free